jwfh/homepage/src/pages/blog/restoring-files-when-your-mac-refuses-to-boot/index.md

 image: ''
 ---

-Today, without warning (unless you consider kernel panics at an increasing frequency a warning), my Late-2011 MacBook Pro called it quits.
+Today, without warning (unless you consider kernel panics at an increasing frequency a warning 😬), my Late-2011 MacBook Pro called it quits.
 It shut down as I was using it and wouldn't revive itself.
 The farthest it could get was mid-boot before shutting off again.
 Booting with verbose mode (holding ⌘+V at boot) showed what appeared to be disk permission errors which caused the boot process to abort and the machine to power off.

 Next on the checklist I thought would be to try Safe Boot, which can be activated by holding the _Shift_ key at the startup chime.
 No luck, unfortunately; the machine powered off just like before.
 After Safe Boot had ruled out any driver or startup program issues I moved onto Recovery Mode (holding ⌘+R at boot).